 The Company has a standalone Whistleblower Policy which can be found on the Company's website here.
-The Policy was first adopted by the Board on 9 July 2019 and complies with the 4th Edition of the ASX Principles and Recommendations.
 The Whistleblower Policy aims to:

-- a) outline the protections available to Whistleblowers; - outline the method and procedure for reporting serious wrongdoing or unethical conduct; b) - outline the information about how the Company will support Whistleblowers and protect them from c) detriment; and - describe how the Company will investigate any reports of serious wrongdoing or unethical conduct.
+- a) outline the protections available to Whistleblowers; - b) outline the method and procedure for reporting serious wrongdoing or unethical conduct; - c) outline the information about how the Company will support Whistleblowers and protect them from detriment; and - d) describe how the Company will investigate any reports of serious wrongdoing or unethical conduct.

 The Policy aligns with the Company's Core Values detailed in the Code of Conduct in order to ensure that any person who is to report or raise concerns regarding serious wrongdoing or unethical conduct will be treated fairly and without any detriment.
 The Company recognises that whistleblowing can be a stressful and difficult thing to do and so it strives to have the appropriate mechanisms in place to support and protect those whistleblowing.
-The Board is responsible for reviewing this Policy annually going forward.